-Athletes foot fungus frequents public showers and locker rooms, indoor swimming pools and health clubs, and it is very contagious.
-Contact with shoes or socks containing the fungus, wet floors, or exercise equipment (remember it can live between fingers too) can spread it.
+Athlete’s foot fungus frequents public showers and locker rooms, indoor swimming pools, and health clubs and it is highly contagious.
+Contact with shoes or socks, wet floors, or exercise equipment (it can live between fingers) can cause it to spread.

 Tips for Preventing Athlete's Foot

-If your feet tend to sweat a lot during the day, or if you are particularly active, take a fresh pair of organic cotton socks with you and change them partway through the day (cotton is more absorbent than synthetic materials and better for your feet), and don’t wear the same shoes the following day – give them time to completely dry and air out.
-If you can sleep barefoot with your feet out of the covers this will also help to keep them dry and make them less hospitable to the fungus.
+If your feet sweat a lot during the day, or if you are particularly active, take a fresh pair of organic cotton socks with you and change them partway through the day (cotton is more absorbent than synthetic materials and better for your feet), and don’t wear the same shoes the following day.
+Give them time to completely dry and air out.
+If you can, sleep barefoot with your feet out of the covers — this will also help to keep them dry and make them less hospitable to the fungus.

 10 Natural Remedies for Athlete's Foot